BreeeZe/rpos/README.md

 ```

-STEP 6 - EDIT CONFIG
+### STEP 6 - EDIT CONFIG

-- Edit `rposConf.json` if you want to
+- Edit `rposConf.json` to fit your application
-- Add an ONVIF Username and Password
+- Add a Username and Password for ONVIF access
-- Change the TCP Port for the Web Server and the ONVIF Service
+- Change the TCP Port for the Camera configuration and the ONVIF Services
 - Change the RTSP Port
 - Enable PTZ support eg for the Pan-Tilt HAT or RS485 backends (Visca and Pelco D)
 - Enable multicast
-- Switch to the mpromonet RTSP Server
-- Switch to the GStreamer RTSP Server
+- Switch to the mpromonet or GStreamer RTSP servers
-- Enable a basic ONVIF/RTSP Gateway
-- Hard code an IP address in the ONVIF SOAP messages
+- Hardcode an IP address in the ONVIF SOAP messages

-STEP 7 - RUN RPOS.JS
+### STEP 7 - RUN RPOS.JS

 `sudo modprobe bcm2835-v4l2` to load the Pi V4L2 Camera Driver
 `node rpos.js` to run the Application

-STEP 8 - EXTRA CONFIGURATION ON PAN-TILT HAT (Pimononi)
+### STEP 8 - EXTRA CONFIGURATION ON PAN-TILT HAT (Pimononi)

 The camera on the Pan-Tilt hat is usually installed upside down.
 Goto the Web Page that runs with rpos `http://<CameraIP>:8081` and tick the horizontal and vertial flip boxes and apply the changes.